 Mary felt furious, more angry than when the mob had turned against Jesus, more than when the invaders had beaten him senseless as they called him king, more than when they’d gambled to see who got his clothes.
-They’d killed an innocent man, the only one Mary had ever known, and they still wouldn’t let him rest in peace!
+They had killed an innocent man, the only one Mary had ever known – and they still wouldn’t let him rest in peace!

 Her scream echoed out across the valley and back again but there was no justice left and no hope.
 They’d killed that too.

 But Simon Peter’s courage had broken when he needed it most.
-On the night that the soldiers took Jesus all the other followers had fled, but Peter had slipped after them into the High Priest’s courtyard for news.
-Only there, when he was recognised at the same campfire as the arresting soldiers, had he broken his promise and denied knowing Christ.
+On the night that the soldiers took Jesus, and all the other followers had fled, Peter had slipped after the guards into the High Priest’s courtyard.
+He’d hung around, listening for news from the temple servants who’d been dragged from their beds for the midnight hearing and waited outside for their masters.
+Only there, recognised at the same campfire as the arresting soldiers, had he broken his promise and denied knowing Christ.

 It was his shame and his sorrow, and now that Jesus was dead there was no making amends.
 The rock had crumbled.

 Still Mary ran for him.
 She knew where the men were hiding in fear of follow-up arrests.
 She needed to tell someone about the latest atrocity and who else was there now?